- Categories

 Matinée Presentation:

-On Tuesday afternoon, April 15, discover the captivating world of Pacific barkcloth as we examine the dynamic traditions of kapa from Hawaiʻi, ngatu from Tonga, siapo from Sāmoa, and tapa/masi from Fiji.
+RE-SCHEDULED FROM AN EARLIER DATE: On Tuesday afternoon, May 6, discover the captivating world of Pacific barkcloth as we examine the dynamic traditions of kapa from Hawaiʻi, ngatu from Tonga, siapo from Sāmoa, and tapa/masi from Fiji.
 Follow the fascinating processes by which tree bark is transformed into cloth, from the tools and techniques unique to each island group to the vibrant natural dyes that bring designs to life.
 We explore the shared cultural heritage and deep symbolic meanings embedded in these textiles, while at the same time appreciating the distinct artistic expressions and traditional uses—ranging from clothing to ceremonial attire to contemporary art forms—that define the barkcloth of each nation.
-UH-Hilo student Puakea Forester follows last night’s Part 1 focus on Hawaiian kapa with this afternoon’s Part 2 presentation: a unique opportunity to compare and contrast these “cloth without weaving” traditions and to gain a deeper understanding of the diverse cultural landscapes of the Pacific Islands. $3; free to Museum members.
+UH-Hilo student Puakea Forester follows last month’s Part 1 focus on Hawaiian kapa with this afternoon’s Part 2 presentation: a unique opportunity to compare and contrast these “cloth without weaving” traditions and to gain a deeper understanding of the diverse cultural landscapes of the Pacific Islands. $3; free to Museum members.
 For details: (808) 935-5021 or www.lymanmuseum.org.

 Lyman Museum ~ 276 Haili St ~ Hilo, Hawai‘i ~ (808) 935-5021 www.lymanmuseum.org ~ www.facebook.com/lymanmuseum The nationally accredited and Smithsonian-affiliated Lyman Museum showcases the natural and cultural history of Hawai‘i to tell the story of its islands and its people.